 Our bodies are a lot different at age 50 than they are at 17.
-Our hair changes color, our skin looks different, our metabolism slows down — and so does our period change over the years.
+Our hair changes color, our skin looks different, our metabolism slows down — and our periods change, too.

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy